 - Intellectual property : Trademarks: non-contentious (full coverage)

 - Labor and employment : Employee benefits and executive compensation

 - Litigation : Leading trial lawyers

-- Media, technology and telecoms : Marketing and advertising
+- Media, technology and telecoms : Telecoms and broadcast: regulatory

 - Mergers, acquisitions and buyouts : M&A: middle-market (sub-$500m)